-Main dans la Main was created during summer 2020.
-The mission of this initiative is to get involved in our community and support causes that are close to our hearts by creating a unique coffee bag.
-Three actors are involved in this initiative – us, an artist and an organization.
-We create a unique coffee blend; a label is created by the artist and $0.50 is donated to the chosen organization for all the coffee bags sold.
+Main dans la Main (Hand in Hand) was launched in the summer of 2020.
+The mission of this initiative is to get involved in our community and support causes close to our hearts by creating a unique bag of coffee.
+Three partners are involved in this initiative – us, an artist, and a charity.
+We create a unique coffee blend, a label is designed by the artist, and $0.50 is donated to the chosen charity for every bag of coffee sold.

-Music as a tool for social transformation among the youth.
+Music as a tool for social transformation among young people

 Club le Grand V